mistodon/pygame_tutorial/tutorials/part1.md

 Okay, we’re going to make a game in Python.
 And it’s not important what *kind* of game it is just yet, or what components will be *in* the game.
 For now, we just want to get the overall structure right.

+You can find all the code for these tutorials [here](https://github.com/mistodon/pygame_tutorial/archive/refs/heads/main.zip) and you can find the finished code for this part [here](https://github.com/mistodon/pygame_tutorial/blob/main/code/part1.py).
+If you want to skip to the final product and play around with it, feel free!
+Otherwise, read on to see how we got there.

-Before we actually write any code, let’s talk about some of the reasons we’re going to structure it the way we are.
+But before we actually write any code, let’s talk about some of the reasons we’re going to structure it the way we are.

 **Reason \#1: Games are really complicated and have so many moving parts!**